SQream/sqream_docs/guides/migration/avro_foreign_data_format.rst

 **********************
 When loading data, you can omit columns using the ``NULL as`` argument.
 You can use this argument to omit unsupported columns from queries that access external tables.
 By omitting them, these columns will not be called and will avoid generating a "type mismatch" error.

-**Comment - Is "type mismatch" the official name of this error, do the words "type mismatch" appear anywhere, or is this just a description of the error?**

 In the example below, the ``Position`` column is not supported due its type.

 .. code-block:: postgres